cbor-wg/array-tags/draft-ietf-cbor-array-tags.md

 : array (major type 4)

-This tag provides a hint to decoders that the array tagged by it has elements that are all of the same application type.
+This tag provides a hint to decoders that the CBOR array (major type 4, a one-dimensional array) tagged by it has elements that are all of the same application type.
 The element type of the array is thus determined by the application type of the first array element.
 This can be used by implementations in strongly typed